chipxsd/stream-based-sync/stream-based-sync.md

 Todo:

-* [ ] Locking the stream (e.g. table or row in database) increases the response time drastically in noisy streams.
+* [ ] Locking the stream (e.g. table or row in database) to write events in batches increases the response time drastically in noisy streams.

 ### 5.2 Don't Even Think About Timestamps!